Renowned Rabbi Ronnie Greenwald Z"L Chairman of Magenu passes.

 Rabbi Greenwald, a renowned major community activist and chairman of Magenu, known for his great deeds and good heart, passed away suddenly while on vacation in Florida.
 He suffered from a heart condition, but showed no signs of imminent death.
 He lay down to sleep, and was taken from this world as he slept.

 Rabbi Greenwald recently completed his review of the Magenu video series in which he introduced the program.
 "We are in tremendous shock, and will never have an individual that can fill his shoes."
 Magenu co-founder Eli Verschleiser stated.
-Dr. Shani Verschleiser stated, "We will push harder than ever to fulfill his mission in protecting Jewish children worldwide".
+Dr. Shani Verschleiser, AuD, LMSW stated, "We will push harder than ever to fulfill his mission in protecting Jewish children worldwide".

 Born in New York City, he made a career of spy trading, international hostage mediation, and other forms of high-stakes, high-intrigue diplomacy.
 He served as presidential liaison of President Richard Nixon to the Jewish community during the Nixon administration.
 He served as a community activist, chairs various civic boards, and directed a high school and a summer camp.